DylanMeeus/blog/content/posts/new-blog.md

 content again.

 This blog also serves as a fresh start.
-It might be something that happens to all of us who've been blogging for close to a decade, but reading upon old posts can be quite embarrasing.
+It might be something that happens to all of us who've been blogging for close to a decade, but reading upon old posts can be quite embarrasing!
 There is some valuable content on there, so for the time being it'll still be available on the usual place.
 It gets around ~150 views a month which is not terrible for an inactive blog. :)

-I fear this blog might never become as 'popular' as the old one was at it's height.
-Which was still only a modest ~2000 views a month.
-I feel like the age of blogging might be largely a thing of the past, so maybe I'll just be a shouting in an empty room here. :)

 Some technical info about the old blog that I wanted to get rid off for a long time: